rollerworks/search/doc/overview.rst

     which provides a much simpler interface.

 Each search field works independent from a FieldSet and may be reused in multiple FieldSets.
-But the field name must be unique within the FieldSet.
+But the field's name must be unique within the FieldSet.

 Normally you would create a FieldSet based on a subject-relationship.
 For example invoice search, order search, news items search, etc.